List of American supercentenarians: George Francis

 George Rene Francis (June 6, 1896 – December 27, 2008) was an American supercentenarian and the joint second-oldest living man in the world, together with Englishman Henry Allingham, also born on June 6, 1896, until Francis's death aged 112 years and 204 days.
 He was also the oldest living man in the United States, following the death of then 111-year-old Antonio Pierro on February 8, 2007.
 Francis was from New Orleans, Louisiana, but after 1949 lived in Sacramento, California, where a local newspaper published a poem that Francis enjoyed reciting to friends and the public throughout his life.
 He credited his longevity to nature, and enjoyed a rich diet of pork, eggs, milk and lard.
 He gave up smoking cigars at the age of 75.

-Francis attempted to join the army in World War I, but was rejected for service in 1918 as being too short and small (he weighed only about 100 lb).
+Francis attempted to join the U.S. Army in World War I, but was rejected for service in 1918 as being too short and small (he weighed only about 100 lb).
 Despite this, he later was a boxer before becoming a barber and then a chauffeur.
+Less than two months before his death, he celerated the election of Barack Obama as the United States's first African-American President.